PiDockMedia/pidockmedia.github.io/_posts/2020-10-23-Yodel-Odroid.md

   - sudo blkid
   - sudo cgdisk /dev/sda
   - sudo mkfs -t ext4 /dev/sda1
-  - sudo mkdir /mnt/storage
+  - sudo mkdir /mnt/brick01
-  - Run sudo blkid again, note the UUID of your /dev/sda1 partition and add it into /etc/fstab (make a backup of fstab by installing etckeeper - this file is important): UUID="b4c93..."  /mnt/storage  ext4  defaults  0  2
+  - Run sudo blkid again, note the UUID of your /dev/sda1 partition and add it into /etc/fstab (make a backup of fstab by installing etckeeper - this file is important): UUID="b4c93..."  /mnt/brick01  ext4  defaults  0  2
+- Gluster
+  - Install the packages you need
+    - sudo apt-get update
+    - sudo apt-get install glusterfs-server attr
+  - From odr00 create a trustedpool of GlusterFS nodes